 In 2018 we brought 3 Narragansett turkeys home from North Carolina on a whim, and quickly fell in love with this beautiful yet hardy heritage breed.
 We've since incorporated lines from other breeders, and are excited to offer poults & hatching eggs out of our pasture-raised flock each spring.

-Home to a mixed flock of about 40 chickens, we have dozens of eggs available for purchase on a weekly basis.
+Home to a mixed flock of about 40 chickens, we sell dozens of eggs on a weekly basis.
 We also sell roosters fairly regularly throughout the summer, and occasionally hens or chicks.
 Our permanent breeders include Crested Cream Legbars & Ameraucanas, however other breeds are available from time to time.

 Our herd consists of 10 Nigerian Dwarfs: our blue-eyed flock sire Garth, our breeding dams Wynona & Fiona, and their 7 offspring.
 The goats hold a special place in our heart, as Wynona & Fiona were our first livestock and the impetus for Grateful Akers.

 Dozier and Atticus are our ridiculously handsome miniature donkeys.
 An indispensable pair on our farm, they mow the pasture, welcome guests, and help our Livestock Guardian Dogs keep the pasture free from predators and snakes.

 What you eat today, walks & talks tomorrow.
 Gardening is a big part of our mission to sustainably produce as much of what we consume as our busy lives will allow.
 Though we are by no means experts at growing our own food, each season we make valuable mistakes that help us grow more and rely less on the grocery store.

 *In light of COVID-19, we are minimizing visitors to the farm and taking social-distancing precautions in all transactions.
 We apologize for any inconvenience this may cause, and hope that you and your family stay happy and healthy during this pandemic.